mane-ann/mane-ann.github.io/README.md

 # mane-ann.github.io
-AMverse - a sanctuary for the curious.
+Welcome to a sanctuary for the curious.
 Here, ideas have room to breathe, and stories may linger.